Last updated on 5 January 2022

 Intermittent fasting has been touted as the easiest way to lose weight and improve health.
 It is said to fortify the body against diseases and improve long-term health by repairing the body at the cellular level.
-Potential benefits include better diabetes control and prevention, cancer prevention, improved cholesterol profile, boosted brain power.
-Some people even believe fasting can result in a longer lifespan.
+Potential benefits include better diabetes control and prevention, cancer prevention, improved cholesterol profile, and boosted brain power.
+Some people even believe intermittent fasting can result in a longer lifespan.

 Some of our favourite celebrities reportedly swear by intermittent fasting.
 Famous faces who adopt this approach include:

 - Hugh Jackman – The Wolverine star only eats during an 8-hour window each day